junxit/us-congress-bills-110/metadata.md

 - 2007-07-30 — On agreeing to the resolution Agreed to without objection.
 - 2007-07-30 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.
 - 2007-07-30 — The title of the measure was amended.
 Agreed to without objection.
+- 2007-07-31 — Received in the Senate.
+- 2007-08-03 — Referred to the Committee on Energy and Natural Resources.